 - If unsure: Ask instead of clicking

-Despite all precautions, a compromise can never be entirely ruled out.
+No matter how many precautions you take, a compromise can never be ruled out entirely.
 A clear emergency plan is essential.

 Obvious